act-rules/act-rules.github.io/pages/implementations/mapping.md

 ## Implementation Scoping

 An implementation does not need to be a one-to-one mapping to ACT-R rules.
 A single implementation can test multiple ACT-R. In manual test procedures, it is common to test multiple things at once.
-For instance, a test procedure looking at the language of a page will simultaniously test whether or not the `<html>` element has a `lang` attribute, if the value of the `lang` attribute is valid, and if the value matches the language of the page.
+For instance, a test procedure looking at the language of a page will simultaneously test whether or not the `<html>` element has a `lang` attribute, if the value of the `lang` attribute is valid, and if the value matches the language of the page.
 This is 3 separate rules, covered in a single test procedure of an implementation.

 <figure role="figure" aria-label="Single implementation, mapping to two ACT-R Rules">
   <figcaption>Single implementation, mapping to two ACT-R Rules</figcaption>